-Many business owners rely on Google Adwords in order to advertise their businesses online and to try and get more traffic to their sites.
-The unfortunate thing about this, however, is that many people who are using Google Adwords are not using it correctly or at least as effectively as they should be, which means that their pages may show up lower in the search engine rankings than they would like…or that they might not show up at all.
-In order to make the most of Google AdWords, it is imperative that business owners understand how this process works and what they can do to improve their rankings and overall performance and success with Google AdWords.
+Many business owners rely on Google Ads (formerly Google AdWords) in order to advertise their businesses online and to try and get more traffic to their sites.
+The unfortunate thing about this, however, is that many people who are using Google Ads (formerly Google AdWords) are not using it correctly or at least as effectively as they should be, which means that their pages may show up lower in the search engine rankings than they would like…or that they might not show up at all.
+In order to make the most of Google Ads (formerly Google AdWords), it is imperative that business owners understand how this process works and what they can do to improve their rankings and overall performance and success with Google Ads (formerly Google AdWords).

-The first thing that users of Google AdWords needs to understand is that Google uses what is known as an “auction system” to rank the ads that businesses submit to it.
+The first thing that users of Google Ads (formerly Google AdWords) needs to understand is that Google uses what is known as an “auction system” to rank the ads that businesses submit to it.
 Through this system, Google determines where each submitted ad appears and how much each ad will cost per click.

-While a business owner’s first thought may be that the more they bid, the more likely it is that their ad will take the “top position,” this actually isn’t the case with Google AdWords, which differs from standard auctions in that ranking is not all about who has the highest bid.
+While a business owner’s first thought may be that the more they bid, the more likely it is that their ad will take the “top position,” this actually isn’t the case with Google Ads (formerly Google AdWords), which differs from standard auctions in that ranking is not all about who has the highest bid.
 Yes, the bid amount does play a role, but so do many other factors.

 See, Google’s main pejorative isn’t to make money.
 Sure, it, like any other site or business wants to make money, but that isn’t its main priority; Google already has plenty of money as it is.
 Its main priority is to stay “number one” in terms of search engines by offering relevant content to people who search the site and getting relevant clicks for advertisers so they won’t waste money on ads that don’t relate to the people who click on them.
 In other words, they want to provide a good, valuable experience to both common, everyday users and business clients.